Making quieter technology

 It’s all quieter.

 Did all this effort unlock superhuman productivity?
 No, but it helped.
 I spend less time on the computer.
+I pull out my phone less.
 I don’t get sidetracked as much.
-I am blissfully unaware of the latest internet drama.
+I am blissfully unaware of the latest internet drama, and certainly not embroiled in any of it.
 I have more time to read, garden, and ride my bicycle.